The Venus Wars: Plot

 Sue and the Killer Commandos are forcibly recruited by Lt.
-Kurtz, who thinks that their skills as monobikers would be useful in his Bloodhound Squadron.
-Tensions run high among the Killer Commandos and the team is divided; Will and Sue think that it's important to fight for Aphrodia's freedom, but Hiro and Miranda want nothing to do with war.
+Kurtz, who thinks that their skills as monobikers (riders of motorized unicycles) would be useful in his Bloodhound Squadron.
+Tensions run high among the Killer Commandos and the team is divided; Will and Sue think that it is important to fight for Aphrodia's freedom, but Hiro and Miranda want nothing to do with war.
 Will is called out on a mission and Sue begs him to take her along.
 He instead convinces her to wire her camera to his monobike so he can film their attack.
 But to Sue's horror, Will disappears in battle.
 Sue steals a buggy to search for him on the battlefield, only to stumble upon the terrible truth of his death.

 Upset over Will's fate, Hiro and the Commandos demand to be freed from the Freedom Force's custody.
 Lt.
 Kurtz and Hiro quickly strike up an animosity, and Kurtz challenges Hiro to a race across a ravine in their monobikes.
 Despite having a ten-second head start, Hiro is taken out by Kurtz.
 Nevertheless, Kurtz is impressed by Hiro's raw talent, and makes him a deal: he will release the Killer Commandos on the condition that Hiro joins the Bloodhound Squadron.
 Hiro grudgingly accepts his offer, and says goodbye to Miranda and his friends.

 Back in Io, General Donner is visited by Sue, who requests an interview with him for the Independent Press on Earth.
 Once alone with him, Sue pulls a gun and threatens to kill him in order to avenge Will and all the other innocent people who have died in the war.
 She fails to release the safety however, and is quickly disarmed and arrested.
-Displaying his sadism Gerhard accosts Sue, snatches away her firearm, then discharges her pistol inches from the side of her head, before putting it to her skull and pulling the trigger, cruelly revealing he's used up all the bullets.
+Displaying his sadism Gerhard accosts Sue, snatches away her firearm, then discharges her pistol inches from the side of her head, before putting it to her skull and pulling the trigger, cruelly revealing he has used up all the bullets.